alexoughton/rtd-openstack-xenserver/docs/18-build-kvm-host.rst

 7. Click on "Begin Installation".
 8. Set a good root password.
 9. Once installation is complete, reboot the server, and remove the DVD/ISO from the server.
-10. SSH in to server as root
+10. SSH in to server as root.
 11. Stop and disable the firewalld service::

      # systemctl disable firewalld.service